roblanf/raspberrytrap/readme.md

 ## Setting it up

 #### 1. Put raspbian on the memory card

+1. Download raspbian to your computer: https://downloads.raspberrypi.org/raspbian_latest

+2. Unzip the raspbian image that you just downloaded

+3. Attach your micro-SD to your computer (if your computer has no SD card slot, you'll need a card reader)

+4. Install raspbian onto the memory card following these instructions: https://www.raspberrypi.org/documentation/installation/installing-images/README.md

 #### 2. Set up your RPi in headless mode

 #### 3. Install motion-capture software
 #### 4. Configure motion-capture software